 CFP is the typical representative form factor of 100GBASE-SR10.
 The 10GBASE-SR10 CFP uses 24-fiber MPO/MTP optical interface, enabling high-bandwidth 100GbE links over 24-fiber ribbon cables terminated with MPO/MTP-24 connectors.
 Alternatively, 2 x 12-fiber MPO connector interface can be used where one connector is used for Receive while the other for Transmit.
 The 100GBASE-SR10 CFP can supports link lengths of 100 meters and 150 meters respectively on laser-optimized OM3 and OM4 multifiber cables.
 Additionally, it can be used in 10 x 10GbE mode along with ribbon to duplex fiber breakout cables for connectivity to ten 10GBASE-SR optical interfaces.

 This article concludes the features of multimode cabling upgrade from 10G to 100G. multimode modules together with its lower price tag and low power consumption, are compelling to overall users.
-FS.COM, as a reliable fiber optic transceiver module suppliers offers a full range of hot-selling fiber optics like SFP, SFP+, QSFP+, QSFP28 and CFP modules.
-They comes in different standards and full compatible with major brand.
-If you are interested, please visit our site.
+FS.COM, as a reliable fiber optic transceiver module suppliers, offers a full range of hot-selling fiber optics like SFP, SFP+, QSFP+, QSFP28 and CFP modules.